Wonder of the Worlds: Houdini the Spy?

 Almost a year after publication of Wonder of the Worlds, the 2006 release of The Secret Life of Houdini: The Making of America's First Superhero by William Kalush and Larry Sloman, presents biographical material supporting the theory that Harry Houdini was, indeed, a secret government agent during the years this trilogy takes place.

 Publication

 Wonder of the Worlds By Sesh Heri (ISBN 0-9727472-8-1) contains illustrations by the author.

 Trilogy

-The Wonder of the Worlds trilogy continues in Metamorphosis and The Lost Pleaid.
+The Wonder of the Worlds trilogy continues in Metamorphosis and The Lost Pleiad.

 Wonder of the Worlds was featured at the International Tesla Exhibit in Zurich, Switzerland in 2006.